nhemsley/serve-directory/README.md

 ## Why Should I Care?
 Sometimes, configuring network folders is way more work than it's worth to simply pass a couple files between machines, especially if you're moving files to or from a headless system.
-While users could use a tool like SFTP, `serve-directory` provides a nice graphical way to browse the filesystem in a web browser that should prove less daunting for new users.
+While you could use a tool like SFTP, `serve-directory` provides a nice graphical way to browse the filesystem in a web browser that should prove less daunting for new users.
 It also allows downloading files to multiple clients without having to log in through SSH multiple times.